kevinbarabash/beignet/design/mvp/02_expressions.md

 ## `if`-`else`

-The result of an `if`-`else` in Crochet is defined as the last expression in each block. `if`-`else` can be chained and is much more readable than chained ternaries.
+The result of an `if`-`else` in Escalier is defined as the last expression in each block. `if`-`else` can be chained and is much more readable than chained ternaries.
 This obviates the need for ternary expressions.